DataDog/integrations-core/ambari/README.md

 [Run the Agent's status subcommand][4] and look for `ambari` under the Checks section.

+## Data collected
 ### Metrics

-This integration collects for every host in every cluster the following system metrics:

-* boottime
-* cpu
-* disk
-* memory
-* load
-* network
-* process

-If service metrics collection is enabled with `collect_service_metrics` this integration will collect for each whitelisted service component the metrics with headers in the white list.
 See [metadata.csv][7] for a list of all metrics provided by this integration.

 ### Service Checks

+**ambari.can_connect**<br>
-- `ambari.can_connect` - Returns `OK` if the cluster is reachable, `CRITICAL` otherwise.
+Returns OK if the cluster is reachable, CRITICAL otherwise.

+**ambari.state**<br>
-- `ambari.state` - Returns `OK` if the service is installed or running, `WARNING` if the service is stopping or uninstalling, or `CRITICAL` if the service is uninstalled or stopped.
+Returns OK if the service is installed or running, WARNING if the service is stopping or uninstalling, or CRITICAL if the service is uninstalled or stopped.
 For a complete enumeration, see [this file][8].

 ### Events